GuiPimenta-Dev/trio-challenge/README.md

 ## Test Coverage

+The project has been developed following the Test-Driven Development (TDD) approach, employing the Red-Green-Refactor methodology.
+This approach emphasizes the creation of unit tests prior to writing the actual code.

-The project has been developed with a strong focus on unit testing.
-Unit tests have been implemented to achieve 100% coverage for the entities and use cases.
-The tests ensure the correctness and reliability of the system by validating the behavior of individual components and their interactions.
+Throughout the development process, unit tests were implemented to achieve comprehensive coverage for both entities and use cases.
+By aiming for 100% test coverage, we ensured that the system's behavior and functionality were thoroughly validated.
+These tests played a crucial role in guaranteeing the correctness and reliability of the system, as they assessed the behavior of individual components and their interactions.

-The Test Data Builder Pattern was utilized to create various test scenarios and conditions.
-This pattern allows for the convenient creation of test data with different configurations, making it easier to verify the behavior of the system under different circumstances.
-By using the Test Data Builder Pattern, it becomes effortless to create complex and diverse test cases, ensuring thorough testing of the application's functionality.
+To facilitate the creation of diverse and complex test scenarios, we utilized the Test Data Builder Pattern.
+This pattern allowed us to conveniently generate test data with different configurations, enabling us to verify the system's behavior under various circumstances.
+By employing the Test Data Builder Pattern, we ensured that our test cases were comprehensive, exhaustive, and representative of real-world scenarios.

+The combination of TDD and the Test Data Builder Pattern has enabled us to develop a robust and well-tested application.
+Through rigorous testing and adherence to best practices, we have strived to deliver a reliable and high-quality solution.

 | File                                            | Stmts   | Miss  | Cover    |
 | ----------------------------------------------- | ------- | ----- | -------- |